Skip to main content

 bold text (strong)

-Always use an initial capital letter on the first word in a list item.
+Always use a capital letter on the first word in a list item.
 Use end punctuation only if the list item is a complete sentence.
-Use ordered (lettered or numbered) lists when the order of the items is important.
-Otherwise, use bullet lists.
 Make all items within a list parallel in construction; e.g., start each item with a verb, make each item a complete sentence, etc.

 If an introductory sentence precedes the list, end the sentence with a colon.